 Customers must receive accurate information.
 That’s why they contact support.
 If they don’t, they may call back or they may just cancel their service.
-Calling back means an unnecessary spike in call volume.
+Calling back means an unnecessary spike in call volume, and high first call resolution rates (FCR).
 Not calling back means we lose customers and revenue.
 Wrong or incomplete answers render customer service efforts entirely pointless.
 Accuracy also includes adhering to important policies and procedures.
 Think of procedures like taking good account notes so a customer doesn’t have to rehash their issue if they call back.

 Once you’ve asked yourself these questions, make a list of what matters to your company in each section.
 Some examples: